 Partner with vendors who understand the unique needs of building material and garden equipment dealers.

-Spot AI’s approach is to make video analytics as simple and actionable as possible, helping you prevent incidents before they occur—without adding headcount or complexity.
+Spot AI’s approach is to make video analytics as simple and useful as possible, helping you address risks before they lead to incidents—without adding headcount or complexity.

 Frequently asked questions